 Not every district claimed that technology = increased achievement.
 Many plans were around “engagement” or the old standard-bearer “21st Century Skills” (whatever that means).
 In this sample size of 4 districts in the state of Wisconsin, we can see that nothing has changed regarding outcomes.
 Scores are consistent.
 Some would point out that the State mandates for all Juniors to take the ACT helped drive scores down.
 In 2012-13, only juniors who wanted to take the test, took it.

 This isn’t just a technology thing either – there have been RTI initiatives, PBIS, a push for STEM offerings, college and career readiness…the list of initiatives that have come and gone is substantial.
 What has it impacted?

 The focus of this post is, what is the technology doing?
 Are ACT scores a fair benchmark?
 I’d argue it’s providing efficiency in the lives of overbooked teenagers.
 Students can type much faster than they can write (with a pen).
 No one is waiting to get research done at the card catalog.
 Project work can be completed on personal devices.
 Much can get done in what used to be dead time.
 While efficiency and improving productivity is a good thing, it’s not the be all and end all that educators wanted out of the Digital Transformation in schools.

 Now’s the time to ask your schools – “Okay I’ve seen the 3D printed tank at open house – now what?”
 How is the school going to harness the tools they have to disrupt what they are doing, for the sake of students?

 Share this Post

-How can Source One Technology help?Source One Technology provides strategic IT services to schools, businesses, churches, and nonprofits across Southeastern Wisconsin.
+How can Source One Technology help?Source One Technology provides strategic IT services to schools, businesses, churches, and nonprofits across Southern Wisconsin.
 We provide support in Milwaukee, Waukesha, Kenosha, Racine and further afield.